 Blue Delta SkyMiles® Credit Card from American Express

 Looking for an introductory airline card?
 For Delta loyalists, the Blue Delta SkyMiles card is a great start.
-This card offers no annual fee and you’ll earn 10,000 SkyMiles after spending $500 within the first 3 months.
+This card offers no annual fee and you’ll earn 10,000 bonus miles after spending $500 in purchases on your new Card in your first 3 months of Card Membership.

-Blue Delta SkyMiles cardholders receive 20% savings on eligible Delta in-flight purchases, as well as American Express benefits like purchase protection, extended warranty, flexible payment options and more.
+Blue Delta SkyMiles cardholders receive a 20% savings in the form of a statement credit using the Card on eligible Delta in-flight purchases of food, beverages, and audio headsets.
+They also get American Express benefits like purchase protection, extended warranty, flexible payment options and more.

 - No annual fee